aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getFilterCategory() {#getFilterCategory--}

+<b>@deprecated.</b> Please use the 'filterCategory' property instead.
 Gets the category of this filter.

 ```javascript
 getFilterCategory() : FilterCategory;